medius-group/medius-group.github.io/data-protection-and-compliance.md

 - Credentials are generated with at least 12 characters (including numbers and special characters).
 - 2 factor authentication and periodically passwords updates are used where applicable.
 - User accounts and credentials are reviewed quarterly.

-Process for on-boarding new employees:

-- Employee participate in introduction to cloud environments.
-- Employee's individual credentials are granted access to cloud tools and application by Cloud Operations Manager.
-- Employee is granted access to shared credentials by Cloud Operations Manager.

-Process for terminating employee accounts:

-- Process for termination of employee accounts is initiated by Cloud Operations Manager or Human Resources.
-- Individual credentials are revoked.
-- Access to shared credentials are also revoked.

 # Certifications